How major development applications are assessed

 The Minister for Planning can declare a proposed development a major development if it is important for major economic, social or environmental reasons, and if the declaration is necessary for appropriate assessment.
 Major Developments can be critical to the growth of the economy of South Australia.
 View a map showing major developments.

 Recent proposals can be found at Major development proposals.

 The major development assessment process

-Stage 1 - Referral to the Development Assessment Commission
+Stage 1 - Referral to the State Commission Assessment Panel

-Once a proposal has been declared a major development by the Minister and a formal development application has been received, it is referred to the Development Assessment Commission (DAC).
+Once a proposal has been declared a major development by the Minister and a formal development application has been received, it is referred to the State Commission Assessment Panel (SCAP).

 There are three possible levels of assessment:

 Stage 2 - Detailed assessment documents released

 Once the necessary assessment document is completed by the proponent, the document is released for public or agency comment for three to six weeks.
 The document is made available at the relevant local council and in the listing of Major development proposals.

 After the public comment period, the proponent is required to respond to any public or agency comments.
 This completed response document is released for public information and is made available at the relevant local council and in the listing of Major development proposals.